-The Hungarian Central Statistical Office (KSH) publishes annually strike related statistical data based on the reports of economic organizations.
-The data approved in June 2017 suggest that 21 strikes were notified between 2010 and 2016 and approx. 45 000 people took part in these strikes causing 408 200 lost working hours.
+The Hungarian Central Statistical Office (KSH) publishes annually strike related statistical data based on the reports of economic organisations.
+The data approved in June 2019 suggest that 32 strikes were notified between 2010 and 2018 and approx. 67 200 people took part in these strikes causing 728 000 lost working hours.
+According to available data on 2019, 16 stikes were held only until June 2019 which is a remarkable number compared to previous years.